observatorioobstetrico/covid19_vs_nespec/README.md

-# Revelando o lado oculto da COVID-19 na população obstétrica brasileira com Síndrome Respiratória Aguda Grave: um modelo de aprendizado de máquina
+# Unveiling the Hidden Burden of COVID-19 in Brazil's obstetric population with Severe Acute Respiratory Syndrome: a machine learning model

-Este estudo transversal analisou dados retrospectivos de gestantes e puérperas com diagnóstico de Síndrome Respiratória Aguda Grave (SRAG) entre janeiro de 2016 e novembro de 2021.
-Os pacientes foram divididos em dois grupos (COVID-19 e não COVID-19) para análise comparativa, e um modelo preditivo XGBoost foi utilizado para classificar os casos sem agente etiológico definido.
-Os resultados sugerem que o número de casos e mortes por COVID-19 na população obstétrica foi muito superior ao documentado pelas autoridades, indicando um impacto significativo na taxa de mortalidade materna durante esse período.
+This cross-sectional study analyzed retrospective data of pregnant and postpartum women diagnosed with Severe Acute Respiratory Syndrome (SARS) between January 2016 and November 2021.
+Patients were divided into two groups (COVID-19 and non-COVID-19) for comparative analysis, and a XGBoost predictive model was constructed to classify cases without a defined causative agent.
+The results suggest that the number of COVID-19 cases and deaths in the obstetric population was much higher than documented by authorities, indicating a significant impact on the maternal mortality ratio during this period.

-Fontes financiadoras: Bill & Melinda Gates Foundation, CNPq e FAPES.
+Funding: Bill & Melinda Gates Foundation, CNPq e FAPES.

 <br>

-### Dados
+### Data
-SINASC - `01.dados/sinasc/`
+SINASC - `01.data/sinasc/`

-SIVEP-Gripe - `01.dados/sivep-gripe/`
+SIVEP-Gripe - `01.data/sivep-gripe/`

-### Códigos
+### Script
-Processamento, modelagem e interpretabilidade - `02.codigos/`
+Data processing, descriptive analysis, modeling and interpretability - `02.script/`

-### Resultados
+### Results
-Análise descritiva - `03.resultados/descritiva/`
+Tables - `03.results/tabs/`

-Modelagem e interpretabilidade - `03.resultados/modelo/`
+Figures - `03.results/figs/`

-Mapas geográficos - `03.resultados/mapas/`
+Supplementary material - `03.results/supplementary/`

 ### Software

-R, versão 4.3.3, sob a IDE RStudio
+R, version 4.3.3, under IDE RStudio

-### Sistema Operacional
+### Operating System

-macOS Sonoma 14.5, com Processador M3 Max 14 núcleos e 36GB RAM
+macOS Sonoma 14.5, with Processor M3 Max 14-core and 36GB RAM